It's Time to Silence Negative Self-Talk and Choose Joy

 Be as kind to yourself as you would be to a friend.
 Sure, you've had troubles and setbacks, and maybe you're in the middle of dealing with some of them right now, but you're dealing with them.
 You have so much to offer, and your negative voice is a liar.

 3. Resist excuses.

 Sometimes (and I write this kindly, because I've done it too), it's easier to let the negative voice be in charge.
 It's easier to say, "Well, it hasn't worked before, so I can't do anything to change."
 Resist that.
 Push back against inertia.
 Change is hard, but the reward is great.
 You are capable of creating a worthwhile, contented life for yourself, regardless of your circumstances.

 The practice of gratitude changes you.
 When you focus on what you're grateful for, you essentially crowd out your more negative thoughts.
 And since the brain constantly looks for things that prove what you already believe (it's called confirmation bias), by regularly scanning your life for what's good, your mind will start finding even more good things for you to appreciate.

 Most of us have a lot to be happy about, even if we don't think so.
 And if we spend more time focusing on those good things – cultivating gratitude – we will feel happier.
 Gratefulness leads to happiness.
 It's an essential part of a quality life.

 This is where a journal can be so beneficial.
 Actually writing down what you're thankful for forces you to slow down, be more mindful, and really pay attention to the goodness in your life.

-Buy a notebook, and establish a two minute morning or evening routine.
+Buy a journal* and establish a two minute morning or evening routine.